francinebc/Uploadr/README.md

 ## Code choices

-Most of the libraries I have used are because I am familiar with them and use them frequently.
+I picked most of these libraries because I am familiar with them and use them frequently.
 For this project I used React-Bootstrap because it's light, simple and clean.
 I have used Material-UI extensively but it has a little more boilerplate which isn't necessary for a project of this size.

 ## TODO